2decomp-fft/2decomp-fft/README.md

 #### DOUBLE_PREC

 When this variable is not present, the library uses single precision.
-When it is present, the library uses double precision
+When it is present, the library uses double precision.
+This preprocessor variable is driven by the CMake on/off variable `DOUBLE_PRECISION`.

 #### SAVE_SINGLE

 This variable is valid for double precision builds only.
 When it is present, snapshots are written in single precision.
+This preprocessor variable is driven by the CMake on/off variable `SINGLE_PRECISION_OUTPUT`.

 #### PROFILER